-will occur by a certain date.
+capital event, does not ensure that the sale or refinance will occur by a certain date.
 Nor does it impose any time pressure on the developer.
 Nevertheless, as discussed below, some EB-5 capital is structured as preferred equity, although sometimes differently than in conventional real estate projects.

-A diagram illustrating a Sample EB-5 Mezzanine Debt Structure for a project utilizing EB-5 capital as a mezzanine loan is set forth in attached Appendix C.
+A diagram illustrating a sample capital structure for a project utilizing EB-5 capital as a mezzanine loan is set forth in attached Appendix C.

-EB-5 mezz cost of capital compared to conventional mezz
+EB-5 mezz interest rate/cost of capital compared to conventional mezz

-As explained earlier, EB-5 mezz loans bear a lower overall interest rate than conventional mezz loans because the EB-5 investor is motivated by the visa rather than maximization of financial returns.
+As explained earlier, EB-5 mezz loans bear a lower interest rate than conventional mezz loans because the EB-5 investor is motivated by the visa rather than maximization of financial returns.
 Obtaining the permanent visa is the main compensation for the investor.
-Thus, he accepts a below market rate.
-However, from a developer's perspective, a true comparison of the developer's cost of capital in EB-5 mezz and conventional mezz loans requires more than merely focusing on the interest rate charged to the developer JCE.
-A developer that is contemplating adding EB-5 capital into a project's capital stack must consider a variety of factors to evaluate the true cost of capital and the potential savings compared to conventional mezz.223
+However, a true comparison of the developer's cost of capital in EB-5 mezz and conventional mezz loans requires more than merely focusing on the EB-5 capital's interest rate.

-In conventional real estate projects, mezz is available in at least three different scenarios: core projects with stabilized cash flow; value-added projects where the existing project is repositioned to change its use224; and opportunistic projects involving new construction and development.
+In conventional real estate projects, mezz is available in at least three different scenarios: core projects with stabilized cash flow; value-added projects where the existing project is repositioned to change its use ; and opportunistic projects involving new construction and development.